koizumihiroo/streamlit-vscode-template/README.md

 code .
 ```

+### Select vscode python interepter

 In the bottom bar of vscode, please select `./.venv/bin/python` when showing `Select Python Interepter` warning

+Because vscode no-more provide `python.pythonPath` in your local settings, you need to manually select the python path. see

 In the vscode terminal, confirm the python path